-Love is an eternal human topic.
-Romantic films serve as great escapes and fantasies for viewers, especially if the two people finally overcome their difficulties, declare their love, and experience life “happily ever after”, implied by a reunion and final kiss.
-This list brings together the top ten classic Chinese love movies in the mainland, Hong Kong and Taiwan:
+Love is an eternal topic for us.
+Romantic movies are good escapes and fantasies for audiences, especially when the two finally overcome their obstacles, get into a relationship, and live “happily ever after”.
+This list shows the top ten classic Chinese love movies in the mainland, Hong Kong and Taiwan:

 1. Almost a Love Story (1996) 甜蜜蜜